Bud Flanagan: Early life

-At the time of the 1901 census, the Weintrop family were still at Hanbury Street, with Reuben aged four living with six of his siblings and his parents over a fried fish shop.
+At the time of the 1901 census, the Weintrop family were still at Hanbury Street, with Reuben aged four living with six of his siblings and his parents over a fish and chip shop.
 They later owned a barber shop and tobacconist in Whitechapel.
 Weintrop attended school in Petticoat Lane, and by the age of 10 was working as call boy at the Cambridge Music Hall.
 In 1908, he made his début in a talent contest at the London Music Hall in Shoreditch, performing conjuring tricks as Fargo, the Boy Wizard.

 Weintrop was born with a sense of adventure and was keen to see the world.
 In 1910, aged 14, he decided to leave home and walked all the way to Southampton where he claimed to be an electrician aged 17 to get a job aboard ship.
 He sailed with the SS Majestic to New York, and jumped ship when it arrived in the US.
 Reuben got various jobs selling newspapers, delivering telegrams for Western Union, and harvested wheat in Fargo, North Dakota.
 He joined a vaudeville show that toured across the US, whilst in October 1914, he sailed with a show to perform in New Zealand and Australia.
 He travelled to perform on stage in South Africa, where he met his brother Alec (Alexander), who was living there at the time.

 Once back in San Francisco, Reuben decided to return to the United Kingdom to enlist to fight for Britain in the First World War.
 He returned to Britain in 1915 and enlisted as "Robert" Weintrop; he joined the Royal Field Artillery, and was sent with his unit to fight in France.
 In the Army, he worked as a driver and entertained the troops with his singing and impersonations.
 Here he met the anti-Semitic Sergeant-Major Flanagan, on whom Reuben later had his revenge when he adopted the name "Flanagan" as his stage name.
 In 1919 he formed a comedy double act, Flanagan and Roy, and they had a "black and white" act.
 Newspaper reports indicate that Flanagan had gone solo by 1924 and was gaining an increasing audience.